 British Columbia's Mental Health Act allows us to admit and treat people with serious mental health issues who are a risk to themselves and/or others.
 People who are certified under the Mental Health Act can be treated involuntarily for a mental disorder.

-Currently, we have two facilities at which we are permitted to treat people who are certified under the Mental Health Act: The Forensic Psychiatric Hospital and the Burnaby Centre for Mental Health and Addiction.
-We will also be able to treat certified patients at the new Centre for Mental Health and Addiction, opening in 2021.
+Currently, we have two facilities at which we are permitted to treat people who are certified under the Mental Health Act: The Forensic Psychiatric Hospital and the Red Fish Healing Centre for Mental Health and Addiction.

 Someone who is certified under the Mental Health Act can receive treatment for a mental disorder involuntarily, or against their will.
 Typically, people are certified only as a last resort.
 To be certified for involuntary mental health treatment, a person must meet four requirements: